MoreRSS

 In a wonderfully dramatic change to my life, I became a mother two months ago.
 My son was born at the end of March via an unplanned but otherwise uncomplicated c-section.
 Parenthood has been predictably overwhelming, exhausting, and existentially glorious.

 My days are now spent holding a sleeping newborn on my chest, timing wake windows, picking up the dropped pacifier for the 19th time, trying to eat with 0.5 hands free, and watching an eternal stream of Gilmore Girls episodes on a precariously balanced iPhone while feeding/burping/soothing/rocking/patting this tiny human.
-It swings between hard physical labour with high cortisol levels, and extremely chill, serene, and joyful a dozen times throughout the day and night.
+It swings between hard physical labour with high cortisol levels, to extremely chill, serene, and joyful a dozen times throughout the day and night.

 I had doubts about becoming a mother when I was younger.
 Mostly related to systemic gender inequality, believing I would need to sacrifice my whole career for it, and thinking myself incapable of bearing the responsibility (which, to be fair, I was before age ~28).
 I spent a solid year in angst and turmoil trying to figure it out.
 All the parents around me only shared details of how stressful, sleep-deprived, expensive, and burdensome their new lives were.
 Perhaps because it felt too trite or vulnerable to put into words the love, joy, and purpose that comes with it.